taonity/artist-insight-service/README.md

-add Donate button and the counter charge mechanism + do not redirect to server endpoint if server is down + refactor kofi controller service + change donation page loading screen build modules in right order deal with spring front end restructure backend code move all custom app props under app prop
+add Donate button and the counter charge mechanism + do not redirect to server endpoint if server is down + refactor kofi controller service + change donation page loading screen + build modules in right order deal with spring front end find a way forward to login page early restructure backend code move all custom app props under app prop